hypothesis/h/docs/developing/install.rst

 Creating a Python virtual environment
 -------------------------------------

+h requires either Python 2.7 or Python 3.6.
+Python >= 3.7 is not yet supported by some of h's dependencies.

 Create a Python virtual environment to install and run the h Python code and Python dependencies in: